TouchScreen-BlueTooth-Machines/TouchOS/README.md

 ## About

-An operating system kernel designed for even the oldest computers!
+An operating system designed for even the oldest computers!

-## End of support
+## TouchOS is going places

-TBM INC has decided to end support for TouchOS, with version 6.9 being the final version.
-We aim to axe that by 2030.
-The extended support and security updates can be found in the Security directory within this repository.
-Please be sure to read that and report any issues to us if you feel that there is an issue.
-If you would like an even longer extension, we are willing to extend support even further for the version of TouchOS that you would like.
-However, this is only for TouchOS 6.71 and over, TouchOS 6.7 and under will recieve no more extensions.
+TouchOS is getting an overhaul in 2025!
+With the failed attempt at making TouchOS 7 in 2023, TBM Inc has decided to try again, and give TouchOS a brand new look, over and under.
+The old TouchOS 7 Beta kernel has been replaced with a new and much stabler kernel.
+More details will be announced in Winter 2024!

 ## License

-This product is licensed under the [Apache License 2.0](https://github.com/TouchScreen-BlueTooth-Machines/TouchOS/blob/main/LICENSE). © TouchScreen BlueTooth Machines Inc. 1986-2024.
+This product is licensed under the [Apache License 2.0](https://github.com/TouchScreen-BlueTooth-Machines/TouchOS/blob/main/LICENSE). © TouchScreen BlueTooth Machines Inc. 1997-2024.
 All rights reserved.